DvirArazi/Obsidian/TS Magic.md

 	1. Bun, by running: `powershell -c "irm bun.sh/install.ps1|iex"`
 	2. TypeScript, by running: `bun add typescript`
 	1. ts-magic
-2. the ts-magic is a command, that when run in a certain directory creates:
+2. the ts-magic is a command, that when run in a certain directory:
-	1. a tsconfig.json file with the content:
+	1. creates a tsconfig.json file with the content:
 		```
 		{
 		  "compilerOptions": {